 Once the drive is wiped clean, you can give away your Mac or reinstall MacOS.

-It’s much simpler to format any drive that’s isn’t running the operating system (such as the C: drive on Windows).
+It’s much simpler to format any drive that isn’t running the operating system (like the C: drive does on Windows).
 Additional disks are generally used for data storage and data transfer, such as an external USB hard disk, memory card, or a thumb drive.
 Internal data drives on Windows typically have names like D, E, F, etc. To reformat these secondary drives, the only thing you need to know is the file system to choose (more on that in a moment).

 Boot into Windows as usual.
 Hold down the WINDOWS key and type R. This opens the Run dialog.
 From here, type in diskmgmt.msc.
 Click OK.